How Long Should a Personal Statement Be?

 Don’t Be Vague

-When composing your personal statement, steer clear of ambiguity.
+When composing your personal statement, avoid ambiguity.
 Vagueness can lead to confusion.
 You’re applying to college for a reason!
-You should have some direction of what your careers aspirations are and what you plan on doing after college!
-Share these specific goals with the committee.
+You should have some direction regarding your career aspirations and

 Dip Deeper